SuperSolik/arduboy-games/README.md

 Sidescroller, inspired by the famous "Geometry Dash" game.
 The obstacle batches are continuously generated, so the gameplay is endless.

 In the top left corner the first number represents the overall max score, second number represents the current score.
-The max score is persitent in the EEPROM.
+The max score is persistent in the EEPROM.

 title screen:
 - `A` buttons to start the game